jeovela/C_plus_plus/README.md

   After the random event, program calculates the profit for the day based on the # of animals and their payoff.
   If there is a bonus for the day, it is added to the profit.
 Before the day ends, player is asked if they want to purchase an adult animal.
       if yes, player is asked what type and cost is deducted from bank acct.
-Adult animals is 3 days old. if no, program continues.
+Adult animals are 3 days old. if no, program continues.

-  At the end of each day, ask user if they want to continue to playing or end the game.
+  At the end of each day, ask user if they want to continue playing or end the game.
   If the user runs out of money, the user is notified of deliquent funds and the game ends.

 ***Project 3: Wrote a fantasy combat game using classes and polymorphism.